 The best tricycles with push handles for babies and toddlers.
 9 fantastic toddler tricycles every kid will love, suitable from 9 months to 5 years.

 Before I became a parent, I had never noticed these kinds of tricycles.
 But that spring, they seemed to be everywhere.
-And I couldn’t wait to get our daughter her own!
+And I couldn’t wait to get our daughter her own best tricycle!

 The Many Benefits of a Tricycle with Push Handle

-The way I see it, a tricycle with push handle has a tonne of benefits for babies, toddlers and parents.
+The way I see it, a tricycle with a push handle has a tonne of benefits for babies, toddlers, and parents.
 Just to name a few of them:

 - They safely build your kid’s confidence and independence.
 On days when you’re using it for leisure, they build confidence and independence for your little one.
-Your toddler can learn about cause and effect (if I peddle, I go; if I steer, I turn), while still being safely under control of mom and dad as needed.
+Your toddler can learn about cause and effect (if I peddle, I go; if I steer, I turn), enjoying their independent riding while still being safely under control of mom and dad as needed.
 Similarly, they help with motor skills development.

 - They encourage exercise and outdoor time.
 As the name of our website implies, being active and getting outside is really important in our family.
 Any way we can encourage our daughter to love of the outdoors and of exercise, we’re down with that.